 To enjoy the benefits of kiwi, you can eat one or two kiwis as a bedtime snack, or add some sliced kiwis to your yogurt, cereal, or salad.
 You can also make a kiwi smoothie by blending some kiwis with milk, yogurt, banana, and honey.

-Tart cherries, also known as sour cherries, are a type of cherry that have a distinct flavor from sweet cherries.
+Tart cherries, also known as sour cherries, are a type of cherry that has a distinct flavor from sweet cherries.
 Tart cherries are rich in nutrients and antioxidants, such as vitamin C, potassium, and anthocyanins.
 They also have anti-inflammatory, anti-diabetic, and anti-cancer properties.

 Tart cherries are one of the few natural sources of melatonin, a hormone that regulates your sleep-wake cycle and helps you fall asleep faster and deeper.
 Tart cherries can also increase the availability of tryptophan, an amino acid that is essential for the production of serotonin and melatonin.